tpalko/frank-scripts/src/baraction/README.md

 providing the portion outlined above.

-The free space display is coded into the script, and could be driven with some config file.
+Weather is courtesy of https://www.weatherapi.com/.

 The `VOL` value is from amixer but is read from a call to another script in this repository `vol`, which provides support not only for reading this value but also for spectrwm key mappings to control the system volume.

+The free space display is coded into the script, but the script should probably be driven with some config file instead.